Updated June 2017

 Da na na na na na na na…

 A little background – I have lived in this building on and off for the past 11 years.
 I have lived in 4 of the units…3 of which I owned.
-I lost 2 in the market crash, rented another for a year, and eventually bought the one I’m currently residing in with cash further assuring myself the bank couldn’t take this home away from me.
+I lost 2 in the market crash (as gruesome as it sounds), rented another for a year, and eventually bought the one I’m currently residing in with cash further assuring myself the bank couldn’t take this home away from me.
 What I couldn’t assure in this transaction was the crazy of my neighbors, neighborhood, and this city as a whole.

 I’m not sure if you’ve seen my great city spoken about in the news lately (don’t all you FI peeps avoid TV?), but Chicago is in a bit of a slump…a happiness slump.
 Wop wop.
 Our violent crimes are out of control and apparently, as the 3rd largest city in the states, our city is causing the overall national crime rate to rise.
 Come on, Chicago!
 Get your shit together!!

 It all started with the dog.
-It seems walking up 3 flights of stairs isn’t her cup of tea.
+It seems in her advanced age that walking up 3 flights of stairs isn’t her cup of tea.
 Me walking her before work at 3:30 am isn’t mine….but we’ve managed.

 Needless to say, we have been spending a majority of our time at the new digs.
 But, not all of our time.
-When J’s kids come over (he has joint custody) I head back to the city, Bubs in tow, and fiddle around my house for the night then head back to the burbs.
+When J’s kids come over (he has joint custody) I head back to the city, Bubs in tow, and fiddle around my house for the night then head back to the burbs (I pretty much live there now, though all my belongings are still in the city).
 If I’m not going back and forth there, I am at work flying to and fro.
 The whole thing has gotten me so turned around I don’t really know where I belong anymore.
 Similar to the chick looking for its mother, I am constantly walking around asking “Is this my home??”.

 Which brings me to my last point.
 The building I live in.
 I love it.
 I’ve loved it since the first day I walked into the grand marble entryway (apparently the 2nd largest in the country at the time it was built around 1912).
-And I still love it.
 But things here have changed.

 The area is no longer as safe as it once was.
 We have a gang war happening just a few blocks North of ours.
 There have been shootings in front of the school across the street.
 Homeless camps are set up under the viaducts off LSD.
+My car was stolen from across the street and was missing for 3 months before being recovered.
 And, the more recent discovery, I have a crazy neighbor directly across from my window who has taken to throwing ashtrays through my windows and waving machetes at passersby on the street.
 When you don’t feel safe in your own home, the walls tend to close in very quickly.

 Those are the downsides, and believe me, I know they could be waaaay worse.
 I have a roof over my head, running water I can make hot or cold, a fridge (sometimes I even have food in it!), AC, cable/internet, and 8 coin operated washers and dryers at my disposal.
 I am not complaining (well, maybe a little), I am just making the pros and cons bullet points so we can figure this out.
 So, let’s compare them to the upsides…

 I pay $266.36/month for taxes, assessments, and insurance.
 I bought my unit in cash October 2014 for 65K.
-Yes, it was a steal…but one I’ve paid generously for in past transactions (more on that in a different post).
-But, again, is the price worth the sacrifice of being a prisoner in my own home…or the fact that I only use it on average 5-6 days a month?
+Yes, it was a steal…but one I’ve paid generously for in past transactions (more on that disastrous adventure HERE).
+Question is does the tiny price tag make up the sacrifice of being a prisoner in my own home…or the fact that I only use it on average 5-6 (more like 1) days a month?

 So back to the original question.
 Should I stay or should I go.
-If I go there will be trouble and if I stay it will be double… Or maybe that’s reverse in my case??
+If I go there will be trouble and if I stay it will be double… Here are my options:

-3. And then there is the third option – RENT MY PLACE OUT and create a new stream of income.
+3. Last but not least, RENT MY PLACE OUT and create a new stream of income.
+I have been a landlord before so that part doesn’t bother me.
 I can easily rent my place for $800 on the low-end which would equal a monthly surplus of $500+…yum!

 Two caveats to renting: